framesurge/perseus/examples/README.md

 All examples should have both an `app` and a `server` directory.

 -   Showcase -- an app that demonstrates all the different features of Perseus, including SSR, SSG, and ISR (this example is actively used for testing)
+-   Basic -- a simple app that uses the Perseus CLI (symlinks to CLI example)
+-   CLI -- same as basic, but includes the CLI subcrates (actively used for testing/development)